Halo-Hue/ARTISTS.SQL/README.md

-This database keeps records of artists and their performances/shows, it tracks details about the artists themselves(address, stage name, real name) as well as the venues they perform/will perform at.
+This database keeps records of artists and their performances/shows, it tracks details about the artists themselves(address, stage name, real name) as well as the venues they have performed at.